 There’s something really exciting about buying your first home.
 Taking that first step can be very rewarding, and becoming a homeowner can give you a huge sense of achievement and pride.

 Looking for the right property can be fun, but it’s understandable if you find it a little daunting too.
 After all, getting your first home can also mean arranging your first mortgage.
 It’s a big financial decision, but it needn’t be a complicated one.
-At the Scottish, we do all we can to make the whole process as easy and stress-free as possible for you.
+At the Scottish we are a guarantor mortgage lender and we do all we can to make the whole process as easy and stress-free as possible for you.

 We’ve been helping people in Scotland buy their homes since 1848.
-And, as a mutual building society, we’re committed to giving all our customers a more personalised service, which includes a range of specialist mortgages to help you buy your home.
+And, as a mutual building society, we’re committed to giving all our customers a more personalised service, which includes a range of specialist mortgages, including our guarantor mortgage, to help you buy your home.
 It means we’re one of the few companies to offer Guarantor Mortgages.

 5 great reasons to choose a Guarantor Mortgage from Scottish Building Society